Pack Cohesion Dog Training Program: Build a Balanced, Peaceful Pack

 You won't find another Program like this ANYWHERE !!

-In short, the Pack Cohesion Therapy Program involves either one or both of your dogs enrolling into our In-Patient Behavioral Rehab & Training Program.
+The Pack Cohesion Therapy Program typically includes enrolling one or both dogs in our In-Patient Behavioral Rehabilitation and Training Program.
+During their stay, dogs receive:

 Pack Cohesion Program Highlights